ahmdmohamedd/traffic-sign-classifier/README.md

 ### Traffic Sign Classifier

 #### Overview
-This repository contains a **Traffic Sign Classification System** developed using deep learning.
-The project uses the **German Traffic Sign Recognition Benchmark (GTSRB)** dataset, accessed via the DeepLake library, to train a Convolutional Neural Network (CNN).
+This project demonstrates a **Traffic Sign Classification System** developed using deep learning.
+The project uses the **German Traffic Sign Recognition Benchmark (GTSRB)** dataset, to train a Convolutional Neural Network (CNN).
 The classifier predicts 43 different traffic sign classes, demonstrating the potential of machine learning in intelligent traffic systems and autonomous vehicles.

 ---